-Everything You Need to Know When Fishing a Jerkbait
+Jerkbait Fishing – Everything You Need to Know

 How To Fish a Jerkbait

-To create the proper action you want quick sharp snaps of the rod tip while at the same time doing a half handle turn on your reel.
-That half reel turn will bring in just enough slack so you can still feel a bite and set the hook while leaving enough so the bait isn’t affected during the pause.
+The half reel turn will bring in just enough slack so you can still feel a bite and set the hook while leaving enough so your bait isn’t negatively affected during it’s pause.

 Another thing that matters is how hard you snap your rod tip to work the bait.
 In most cases the longer the bill or the deeper it dives the less you have to work it.
 So on a deeper diver like a Lucky Craft Staysee you use smaller movement and a softer snap.
 On the other hand, lures like the Jackall Rerange or Lucky Craft Flash Pointer can be fished much more aggressive with much harder snaps.
 These smaller billed baits are great when bass are up shallow and hunting baitfish.

 Along with the size of the bill, water temperature also plays a roll in how hard you should work a jerkbait.
 When the water is cooler you should slow down and let the bait pause longer.
 On the other hand when the water is warm you can work the bait much faster.